cc-hpc-itwm/gpispace/doc/intern/logging_v2.md

   `traced_outputs:list<string>,default={}`, which indicate which inputs and outputs are sent to the sink.

-* on xml/expression level, add the ability to log a string. this will probably result in wanting to log data as well, which would open a hole for n-ary functions in expressions. instead, log (value_type) and don't care for now.

 == receiver API ==

 * provide sink registration to a log server. making the sink push